blueprint-platform/codegen-blueprint/docs/architecture/architecture-guardrails-rulebook.md

 ---

-## Enforcement modes
+## Guardrails modes

 ### none

 * No architecture tests are generated.
-* No enforcement guarantees exist.
+* No guardrails guarantees are provided.

 ### basic